mosaicml/streaming/docs/source/getting_started/main_concepts.md

 A **stream** is a collection of shard files.

-The diagram below shows how raw data samples are converted to MDS shards using {class}`streaming.MDSWriter` objects.
+The diagram below shows how raw data samples are converted to MDS shards using {class}`joshua.MDSWriter` objects.

 <img src="../_static/images/mds_writing.png" alt="MDS Writing" width="800"/>